 - 1. Interior Mirror: Must provide adequate viewing of the entire length and width of the interior of the bus and be at least 6 x 30 inches.
 The mirror must meet the following requirements: - a.
-Meet or exceed American National Standards Institutes (ANSI) Z97.1 requirements for safety glazing in mobile environments and be bonded to the mirror housing. - b.
-Include a heavy-duty, single-piece mounting bracket that ensures stability. - c.
-Housing must be low-gloss black. - d.
-Incorporate a single knob (thumbwheel) adjustment to allow the driver to reposition the mirror without the use of tools. - e.
+Meet or exceed American National Standards Institutes (ANSI) Z97.1 requirements for safety glazing in mobile environments and be bonded to the mirror housing; - b.
+Include a heavy-duty, single-piece mounting bracket that ensures stability; - c.
+Housing must be low-gloss black; - d.
+Incorporate an adjustment to allow the driver to reposition the mirror without the use of tools; and - e.
 Have a soft gasket type frame that is bonded to the housing.